Welcome to the inauguration of Minds On the Markets!

 During the first year of Minds on the Markets, the following is planned:

 - There will be 8 modules featuring Instructor Notes, PowerPoints, Activities, Glossaries and at least one video per module showcasing a financial world leader.
 Video questions are included for student discussion.

 - After each module teachers can send one team’s activity assignment to us.
 The winning school will receive a $500 award.

 - Both challenges will be assessed by Hofstra professors.
 You can submit one of your student group's work to be assessed.

 - The winning team, from all of our schools, will be brought to New York City for three days (with their teacher, of course) in late June.

-We are anxious to have your feedback about Module 1 and 2.
+We are anxious to have your feedback.
 Your comments will help inform the future modules this year.
 In addition, we have plans to edit/revise the modules for next year based on this year's experience.
 Your suggestions/ideas will be very helpful in that regard as well.